🔎 How I integrated Algolia search with NextJS and markdown files?

 //algolia update index code

-• I’m getting all markdown files from /docs/ directory with globby,
+- I’m getting all markdown files from

-• parsing files with gray-matter for Markdown,
+, - parsing files with

-• and doing some magic tricks to convert file path to slugs which are used.
+for Markdown, - and doing some magic tricks to convert file path to slugs which are used.

 In the end I’m getting an array of objects which looks like this: